 Conversations like this are meant to create a negative perception of creative careers while putting a positive spin on jobs.

-That’s a lie.
-And if strangers to try to cast doubt in my mind about a lifestyle I’m living, I can only imagine if these individuals are your father, husband, or friends.
+And if strangers try to cast doubt in my mind about a lifestyle I’m living, I can only imagine if you’re trying to get started and these individuals are your father, husband, or friends.

 So, giving up the creative life for the common life wasn’t such a savvy sacrifice after all.
-It was more like a trade-off– an easier path that provided quicker access to cash, which often comes with a miserable existence.
+It was more like a trade-off– an easier path that provided quicker access to cash, which often comes with a miserable life afterward.

 And that’s if these people even truly made that choice.
-Some people swear you can’t make a decent living as a freelancer or creative entrepreneur, but they’ve never been in the arena, nor did they have any real intention of getting in.
+Some people swear you can’t make a decent living as a freelancer or creative entrepreneur, but they’ve never been in the arena, and they didn’t have any real intention of getting in.

 That’s why when you’re either trying or planning to try your hand at a creative career, they use soft negativity to discourage you.

-If you give up, they’ll never have to face up to your positive results versus their lackluster decisions.
+If you give up, they’ll never have to face up to your positive results versus their sad decisions.
 And we’ll have to keep hearing stories about their noble sacrifices.